Splashy SpongeBob Fondant Cake How-To

 - White decorator icing

-- Icing color in golden yellow, rose and kelly green
+- Icing color in sky blue, violet, golden yellow, rose and kelly green

 - Fondant roller